Smattr/clink/README.md

   * **Assembly support** Systems code often calls into assembly, at which point Cscope gets lost.
 Clink parses assembly fuzzily and can maintain a call graph across this boundary.
-  * **_TBC: not implemented yet_** **Syntax highlighting** You're probably used to looking at code in Vim with syntax highlighting, so Clink can ask Vim to highlight the snippets it shows you.
+  * **Syntax highlighting** You're probably used to looking at code in Vim with syntax highlighting, so Clink can ask Vim to highlight the snippets it shows you.
   * **Exact jumps** Clink opens Vim not only at the right line, but at the right column for the entry you've asked for.
   * **Fewer features** Cscope's options to find files and regex text are now